davidkowalk/twitter_geolocate/README.md

 $ python3 gelocate.py -q <key> <querry> <radius>
 ```

 The program will then ask you to select one of the top 5 search results.
+If only one result is found it will be automatically selected.

 Example:
 ```